Carsonian/nixos-config/README.md

 - 🔄 **Reproducible**: Built on NixOS, this configuration can be effortlessly reproduced on other machines, ensuring a consistent setup.

-- 🖌️ **Consistent**: Nearly every component has been styled with base16 colors so I can change my base16 theme and all programs are themed in a cohesive way.
+- 🖌️ **Consistent Colors**: Nearly every component has been styled with base16 colors so I can change my base16 theme and all programs are themed in a cohesive way.

-- ✅ **Complete**: This system is equipped with a wide range of components and utilities, akin to the completeness of operating systems like MacOS or Windows.
+- ✅ **Complete**: This system is meant to be just as usable as a DE distro, but much more custom built.

-- 🪶 **Lightweight**: Using only a window manager and lightweight utilities keeps memory usage low and the system unbloated.
+- 🪶 **Lightweight**: Using only a window manager and lightweight utilities keeps memory usage low, the system unbloated, and makes it feel snappy. <1GB ram use with just emacs and kitty open.

 - 🎨 **Customizable**: By changing the base16 theme most programs will update to use that colorscheme.
 Config wise all programs are and can be configured via home manager in one place.